NeneWang/docs/docs/guide/career.md

 1. Once you have a project done, dont let it stay like that, build a library/template out of it.
 2. The entire project doesn't require to become a library, but aim to create a library from one of the complex parts of the project.

+## 5. Model Successfull People on Your career

+1. Not the louds ones, that got there by luck.
+Try to find those who worked hard.
+I know it might be cringy but model their approach as best as you can.
+Also if they are from a similar background, the better.
+2. What certifications did they study?
+What projects they have built?
+What Habits did they accomplish?